Nargana - Guna Yala

 We are implementing an innovative program in which communities of the Guna Yala Indigenous Territory and Mamoni Valley become shareholders in the jaguar-tapir research enterprise.

 Our project will increase the conservation capacity of the Guna and strengthen their role in decision-making and environmental operability.
 Research results will direct mitigation measures to follow and enforce best management practices towards improving habitat connectivity and species conservation.

 2021 Research Study Area

-The study area currently encompasses ~600 km2, which includes The Mamoní Valley, Nargana – Guna Yala Territory and The Chagres National Park in Panama.
+The study area currently encompasses over 1000 km2, which includes The northern border of the Mamoní Valley, Nargana – Guna Yala Territory and the east section of The Chagres National Park in Panama.
 We are examining how the nature of intervening landscape elements influence the occupation and dispersal of jaguars.
 Our program is determining jaguar density across different landscape systems.
 Additionally, we are establishing whether the study area supports ample populations of jaguar prey (i.e. white-lipped peccary, collared peccary, tapir).